A for Psirri

 So the area is located between Euripidou, Ermou and Piraeus street at Gazi, having in the middle Kerameikos achaeological area.
 Etymology of its name is not certain.
 Maybe it comes from a church named Saint Athanassios Psirri (from a family name), or a Psarian (from Psara island at Aegean sea, with a vast tradition in shipping).
 Nonetheless, the genitive “psirri” implies a family name.
 The neighborhood is quite central, since there are three railway stations, Monastiraki (Line 1 and 3, and Thisseio).

 Psirri kept its initial character, as a free area on Haseki wall that surrounded Athens.
-At Psirri Monastiraki area was also included, something that changed after Cleanthis initial plan on Athens in 1833.
+At Psirri Monastiraki area was also included, something that changed after Cleanthis initial architectural plan about Athens in 1833.

 At Psirri there are many neoclassical buildings, as in Plaka, and today someone can discover traditional shops with handmade items, such as Savapile, but also many tavernas.

 After Plaka, Psirri is the next neighbourhood you should focus on in order to feel the city vibes.
 Not that classy as Syntagma and Kolonaki, but real life, hidden spots and gems, for food, entertainment and historic routes.